Republic of Texas: Armed conflicts

-Mexico's attacks on Texas intensified conflicts between political factions, including an incident known as the Texas Archive War.
+Conflicts between Texas and Mexico intensified conflicts between political factions, including an incident known as the Texas Archive War.
 To "protect" the Texas national archives, President Sam Houston ordered them removed from Austin.
 The archives were eventually returned to Austin, albeit at gunpoint.
 The Texas Congress admonished Houston for the incident, and this episode in Texas history solidified Austin as Texas's seat of government for the Republic and the future state.

 There were also domestic disturbances.
 The Regulator–Moderator War involved a land feud in Harrison and Shelby Counties in East Texas from 1839 to 1844.
 The feud eventually involved Nacogdoches, San Augustine, and other East Texas counties.
 Harrison County Sheriff John J. Kennedy and county judge Joseph U. Fields helped end the conflict, siding with the law-and-order party.
 Sam Houston ordered 500 militia to help end the feud.